-- 13. The evolution of the distribution over time and the characteristics of the pool of inspectable sites lead to the following observations: - (a) the S/962 methodology continues to result in the selection of relatively fewer OCPFs with low A15 values (i.e. lower relevance); - (b) the S/962 methodology continues to result in the selection of relatively more OCPFs with higher A15 values (i.e. higher relevance); - (c) concerning the distribution of all inspectable plant sites for 2016 inspections, the S/962 methodology targets the higher-relevance sites; even though such sites constitute only 16% of all inspectable plant sites, 40% of the inspections were conducted at them; and - (d) the difference in the distribution of inspections between 2014 and 2016 could be attributed to the changes in the characteristics of the selection pools; since a greater percentage of inspections are conducted in high-relevance sites within a given year, the number of non-inspected high-relevance sites is reducing each year.
+- 13. The evolution of the distribution over time and the characteristics of the pool of inspectable sites lead to the following observations: - (a) the S/962 methodology continues to result in the selection of relatively fewer OCPFs with low A15 values (i.e. lower relevance); - (b) the S/962 methodology continues to result in the selection of relatively more OCPFs with higher A15 values (i.e. higher relevance); - (c) concerning the distribution of all inspectable plant sites for 2017 inspections, the S/962 methodology targets the higher-relevance sites; even though such sites constitute only 16% of all inspectable plant sites, 37% of the inspections were conducted at the higher-relevance sites; and - (d) the difference in the distribution of inspections between 2015 and 2017 could be attributed to the changes in the characteristics of the selection pools; since a greater percentage of inspections are conducted in high-relevance sites within a given year, the number of non-inspected high-relevance sites is reducing each year.